 - Grasp the handle with the hand nearest the pulley, pull the handle to your chest, and place your free hand over the hand holding the handle.

-- Engage your core and press the handle out with both hands, so your arms are extended in front of your chest.
+- Engage your core and press the handle out with both hands, extending your arms in front of your chest.

 - Hold this position, resisting the pull of the cable and not letting your torso rotate towards the machine, for five to ten seconds, then bring the handle back in to your chest.